swisscom/PowerGRR/README.md

 Please see [docs](docs/PowerGRR.md) for further information and the list of all available commands.

-Use the common parameters like -WhatIf or -Verbose for troubleshooting and to see what the commands would do.
-WhatIf is only used for "destructive" cmdlets.
+Use the common parameters like _-WhatIf_ or _-Verbose_ for troubleshooting and to see what the commands would do. _WhatIf_ is implemented for every function which make any permanent change (e.g. start a flow, set a label, ...).

 List available PowerGRR commands.